 - 4. For the purpose of implementing this conservation measure, the data requirements set out in Conservation Measure 23-06 apply. - 5.
 Total green weight of krill caught and brought on board shall be reported.
 The method used to estimate green weight shall be reported in accordance with the requirements of Conservation Measure 21-03.
-An estimate of the total green weight of krill caught but not brought on board is encouraged to be reported as a separate category. - The scientific data collection and sampling protocols followed by a Contracting Party appointed observer shall conform to the requirements of the CCAMLR Scheme of International Scientific Observation and the protocols specified in the Observer Krill Trawl logbook and Scientific Observer's Manual Krill Fisheries, including application of the priorities and work plan defined by the Scientific Committee.
-Data and observer reports shall be submitted to CCAMLR according to the requirements of the CCAMLR Scheme of International Scientific Observation for inclusion in the CCAMLR database and analysis by the Scientific Committee and its working groups. - This includes three-day sampling intervals during the period November-February and five-day sampling intervals between March and October for krill length measurements, and sampling according to the instructions in the observer logbook for finfish by-catch.
+An estimate of the total green weight of krill caught but not brought on board is encouraged to be reported as a separate category. - 1 The scientific data collection and sampling protocols followed by a Contracting Party appointed observer shall conform to the requirements of the CCAMLR Scheme of International Scientific Observation and the protocols specified in the Observer Krill Trawl logbook and Scientific Observer's Manual - Krill Fisheries, including application of the priorities and work plan defined by the Scientific Committee.
+Data and observer reports shall be submitted to CCAMLR according to the requirements of the CCAMLR Scheme of International Scientific Observation for inclusion in the CCAMLR database and analysis by the Scientific Committee and its working groups. - 2 This includes three-day sampling intervals during the period November-February and five-day sampling intervals between March and October for krill length measurements, and sampling according to the instructions in the observer logbook for finfish by-catch.

-Conservation Measure 51-07 (2016) Interim distribution of the trigger level in the fishery for Euphausia superba in Statistical Subareas 48.1, 48.2, 48.3 and 48.4

-Species krill

-Area 48.1, 48.2,

-48.3, 48.4

-Season 2016/17

-to 2020/21

-Gear all

-Noting the need to distribute the krill catch in Statistical Area 48 in such a way that predator populations, particularly land-based predators, would not be inadvertently and disproportionately affected by fishing activity,

-Recognising that large catches up to the trigger level from areas smaller than subareas should be avoided,

-Recognising that the distribution of the trigger level needs to provide for flexibility in the location of fishing in order to (i) allow for interannual variation in the distribution of krill aggregations, and (ii) alleviate the potential for adverse impacts of the fishery in coastal areas on land-based predators,

-Understanding that methods such as a quantitative risk assessment framework will provide an initial scientific basis for determining the interim allocation of krill catches and that progress towards feedback management is intended to provide a long-term mechanism to further improve future management of krill, and the spatial allocation of krill catches,

-Recognising that further progress with management of krill will require coordinated fishery-dependent and fishery-independent research and monitoring, including for krill-dependent predators, hereby adopts the following conservation measure:

-Recognising that advances are urgently needed as the trigger level itself is not related to the status of the krill stock.

-Noting the need for the Scientific Committee to progress toward a functional management system, based on robust science, and that an interim measure is needed to ensure CCAMLR fulfils its obligations under Article II,
+- Noting the need to distribute the krill catch in Statistical Area 48 in such a way that predator populations, particularly land-based predators, would not be inadvertently and disproportionately affected by fishing activity, - Recognising that large catches up to the trigger level from areas smaller than subareas should be avoided. - Recognising that the distribution of the trigger level needs to provide for flexibility in the location of fishing in order to (i) allow for interannual variation in the distribution of krill aggregations, and (ii) alleviate the potential for adverse impacts of the fishery in coastal areas on land-based predators, - Understanding that methods such as a quantitative risk assessment framework will provide an initial scientific basis for determining the interim allocation of krill catches and that progress towards feedback management is intended to provide a long-term mechanism to further improve future management of krill, and the spatial allocation of krill catches, - Recognising that further progress with management of krill will require coordinated fisherydependent and fishery-independent research and monitoring, including for krilldependent predators, - Recognising that advances are urgently needed as the trigger level itself is not related to the status of the krill stock, - Noting the need for the Scientific Committee to progress toward a functional management system, based on robust science, and that an interim measure is needed to ensure CCAMLR fulfils its obligations under Article II, hereby adopts the following conservation measure: